Some VOA journalists forced to leave US soon as visas expire | Politics

 More than a dozen journalists with the US government's premier international broadcaster may soon be forced to leave the United States as their visas expire with no action from the agency's new leadership.
 Some 16 Voice of America journalists will have to return to their native countries in the coming weeks unless the government agrees to either renew their visas or extend grace periods for them to depart, according to congressional aides.
 Several of the journalists, from China and Indonesia notably, could face difficulties at home because of their work for VOA, the aides said.

 “Michael Pack's failure to seek visa extensions for these journalists means that they must leave the country, some of them going home to nations where governments regularly silence and harass journalists,” Engel said.
 “Mr. Pack still has time to act to resolve this situation, but make no mistake, he is accountable for what comes next.
 Any harm that comes to these brave individuals will be a direct result of Michael Pack's inaction.”
 Among Pack's other changes have been purges of various AGM outlets' management, including officials supported by Republicans, the wholesale replacement of their boards and the suspension of funding for some projects.
-The firings have prompted at least one lawsuit, which remains in litigation.
-The moves have increased fears, particularly among Democrats, that Pack intends to turn the agency into a Trump propaganda machine at odds with its congressionally mandated mission to broadcast impartial news around the world.
+The firings have prompted at least one lawsuit, which remains in litigation..

-Pack has defended his moves as necessary to overhaul the agency, which critics have long said is beset by bureaucratic and journalistic issues.
-That criticism exploded earlier this year when the White House attacked VOA for its coverage of COVID-19.
-USAGM did not immediately respond to a query about the visa situation but has previously said it is reviewing the use of so-called J-1 visas for journalists with critical foreign language skills needed to communicate with foreign audiences.

 ALSO READ